Delina Filkins

 Delina Filkins (née Ecker; 4 May 1815 – 4 December 1928) was an American supercentenarian, and the first person verifiably to reach the age of 113.
 Noted during her own lifetime for her advanced age in the local and national press, she lived an otherwise ordinary life.
-Filkins' case has since been noted as particularly important, being the first person in recorded demographic history to have lived to the ages of 111, 112, and 113.
-Her age at death (113 years, 214 days) was not surpassed until 1980.
+Filkins' case has since been noted as particularly important, being the first person in recorded demographic history to have lived to the ages of 112 and 113.
+Her age at death (113 years, 214 days) was not surpassed until 1979.

 Life

 Delina Filkins was born on 4 May 1815 in Stark, New York, daughter of William Ecker and Susanna Herwick.
 Her parents were descendants of Dutch and German settlers, who had arrived in New York during the 1700s.
 She attended school until the age of 11, before work at home spinning flax into yarn.
-In 1834, at the age of 18, Delina married local farmer John Filkins, going on to have at least six children: Joseph (1836–1891), Cornelia (1837–1900), William (1839–1909), Alonzo (1841–1929), Barney (1848–1928), and Frank (1854–1932).
+In 1834, at the age of 18, Delina married local farmer John D. Filkins, going on to have at least six children: Joseph (1836–1891), Cornelia (1837–1900), William (1839–1909), Alonzo (1841–1929), Barney (1848–1928), and Frank (1854–1932).
 It appears a seventh (Evelyn, b.
 1850) died in infancy.
 The couple ran a cheese-making business.
 John Filkins died on 3 June 1890.

 According to Robert Douglas Young, and as reported in newspapers during her later years, Filkins was known for her "hard work", "self-reliant philosophy", "tough personality" and "self-sufficiency", well into old age.

 In her later years, Filkins' age caught the attention first of the local, and later of the national, media.
 She received local from about 1916, and national attention from the 1920s, by then over 100.
 Her birthdays grew to become "community events", with far flung visitors and Presidential greetings.
 She was described as having "retained the possession of her faculties in a wonderful degree to the end of her long life".
 Filkins gave "quiet living and working hard, with no excitement" as her secret.

 The significant change Filkins witnessed during her lifetime was much discussed.
 It was noted, for example, that at the time of her birth James Madison was President of the United States, and she could remember when the Erie Canal was opened.
-She was 100 years old she first rode in an automobile.
+She was 100 years old when she first rode in an automobile.
 At 113, she was reported as intending to vote for Herbert Hoover in the 1928 United States presidential election, the right to vote having been granted to American women in 1920, when Delina was 105.